-The Global History of Design sequence (SDC 250 and SDC 350) rounds out the required core curriculum shared by all design majors.
+Courses taken during the freshman year reflect the desire to have a fully integrated foundation experience (SDC 100, 120, 140) for all first year design students.
+The Global History of Design sequence (SDC 250 and SDC 350) and Professional Practice course (SDC 473) round out the required core curriculum shared by all design majors.

 Travel is integral to the interior design curriculum and contributes to a transformative education.
 To facilitate the travel experience for students in the SDC, travel is embedded into courses labeled as “study tours,” woven throughout other courses in the curriculum, and included as part of professional development activities.
 For more information visit the Travel page.

 Students may qualify for guaranteed certification, or apply for certification during the spring semester of the first year as follows: